VicRoads Test Preparation

 Changing Lanes in an Intersection:

 Do not change lanes when passing through an intersection, whether you are going straight or making a turn.
-Even if the lane is clear and you are following the rules for proper lane changes, never do it in an intersection.
+Even if the pathway is clear and you are following the rules for proper lane changes, never do it in an intersection.
 Wait until you are safely past the intersection to make the lane change.

 Braking Too Hard: